 Be careful to prevent dust from entering the camera when the lens or body cap is removed.
-The lens generally used in this manual for illustrative purposes is a 1 NIKKOR VR 10-30 mm f/3.5-5.6.
-See page 136 for information on vibration reduction (VR).
+The lens generally used in this manual for illustrative purposes is a 1 NIKKOR VR 10-30mm f/3.5-5.6.
+See page 143 for information on vibration reduction (VR), page 197 for information on detaching lenses.